-Eligible students must be in good academic standing and have completed all M3 rotations.
+Eligible students must be in good academic standing and have completed Family Medicine, Medicine, OB/GYN, Neurology, Pediatrics and Psychiatry clerkships.
 Eligible students must be applying to family medicine residency.

 PURPOSE: The Family Planning and Women’s Health Elective at UIC is for UIC M4s with an interest in furthering their training in women’s health conditions, common gynecological procedures, contraception, and basic OB/Gyn ultrasound.
 The rotation combines clinical experiences in the Family Medicine Center at University Village and in the specialty clinics at UIMC.
 There are opportunities to participate with the management of abnormal pap smears, endometrial biopsy, vaginal and abdominal OB U/S, IUD insertion as well as observe Nexplanon, and participate in obstetric care.
 Students also will learn about options counseling, medical abortion, and termination of undesired pregnancy using manual vacuum aspiration.
 Part of this training also includes weekly one-on-one didactic lectures by UIC Faculty.
 One session a week may be spent at the Family Planning Clinic of Stroger Hospital of Cook County, but is not a core educational component.

 * Michael Warso, MD (UIC – Surg Onc)